Graduate School Admission Requirements

 Institution Code: 1319

-In order to be admitted to Illinois State, a student must have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association.
+In order to be admitted to Illinois State as a graduate student, a student must have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association.
+Some doctoral or certificate programs may require a master's degree.

 Applicants must present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.